A work-friendly café with great food, drinks, live music and free wi-fi in Rome

 Not only are there pancakes, but the brunch buffet also includes zucchini quiche, cornetti, prosciutto, cheeses, apple cake, salad, and yogurt with granola.
 Coffee or juice is also included in the price.
 It’s truly a brunch fit for king (or queen).

 Indeed, Ex Circus offers all this and more (it can accommodate for groups for special events such as birthday parties).
 If you were a regular of Circus and enjoyed its hip, quirky, youthful vibe, wait until you step inside the all-new Ex Circus to be swept away.
-If you’re looking for a place in Rome to study by yourself or in a group, to eat a variety of (mostly healthy) food, or to have a drink, Ex Circus will exceed your expectations.
+If you’re looking for a place in Rome to study by yourself or in a group, to eat a variety of (mostly healthy) food, to listen to live music in Rome, or to have a drink, Ex Circus will exceed your expectations.